Victory Tour (The Jacksons): Planning and organization

 Outside of negotiations, Sullivan's behavior on tour embarrassed the Jacksons on some occasions.
 At Washington's Robert F. Kennedy Stadium, he forgot his pass and was denied entry.
-Sullivan was particularly humiliated when the board of selectmen in Foxboro, where his family's team and stadium were located, uncharacteristically denied a permit for the concert, citing "the unknown element".
+Sullivan was particularly humiliated when the board of selectmen in Foxboro, Massachusetts, where his family's team and stadium were located, uncharacteristically denied a permit for the concert, citing "the unknown element".
 This was not only a major personal embarrassment for Sullivan, but also a crippling financial blow as it denied the family the use of the only facility where they would have kept all of the revenue from sources such as concessions and parking.

-In retrospect, it was suggested by news writers that the board's decision was racially motivated.
+News writers suggested in retrospect that the board's decision was racially motivated.
 It was also stated that there had been continuing security concerns about the stadium during Patriots' games and previous concerts, but the board had never denied permits on that basis before.
-Others pointed the possibility of lobbying from the Sullivans' business rivals, since the family had accumulated many enemies in the state of Massachusetts over years of often bitter struggle to keep control of their football team.
+Others pointed the possibility of lobbying from the Sullivans' business rivals, since the family had accumulated many enemies in the state of Massachusetts over years of often bitter struggle to keep control of the Patriots.
 In any case, Sullivan was acutely aware that staging any sort of large event in Massachusetts at the time was considered a privilege utterly dependent on the goodwill of the board of selectmen, and thus was in no position to antagonize them further by challenging their decision.

 To help defray the tour's costs, the Jacksons sought a corporate sponsor.
 They had all but concluded a lucrative deal with Quaker Oats when King came to them with a deal he had already signed with Pepsi.
 Although it would pay them less money, the brothers were acutely aware that King was able and willing to shut down the entire tour if he were crossed.
-They thus had no choice except to take the deal with Pepsi and break off talks with Quaker.
+They thus had no choice but to take the deal with Pepsi and break off talks with Quaker.

-Part of the deal arranged by King was that Michael, who did not drink Pepsi, would have to do two commercials.
+Part of the deal arranged by King was that Michael, who did not drink Pepsi, would have to do two television commercials.
 He made sure that his face appeared minimally in them to avoid overexposing his image, much to King's annoyance.
 During filming of one of the two commercials, Michael suffered second and third degree burns on his scalp when a pyrotechnic effect malfunctioned, catching his hair on fire.
-Many people, including friends and associates of Michael, believe this incident is what sparked his problems with prescription drug abuse.
+Many people, including friends and associates of Michael, believe this incident is what sparked his later problems with prescription drug abuse.